ahadbawany/FRCPenultimateManual/FRCPenultimateManual.md

     * Also helps to give it to safety judges when they come around

-* Have 2 Safety Co-Captains, that way both people can rotate being in the pits during competition and one person won’t be dead tired.

-    * One in the Pits, one in the stands to make sure everything is good in both settings.
+Having 2 Safety Co-Captains can be incredibly helpful, that way both people can rotate being in the pits during competition and one person won’t be dead tired.
+The way that 1257 implemented it in years past was to have one in the pits, one in the stands to make sure everything is good in both settings.

-* Have 2 first aid kits, one in the pits and one in the stands with a co-capt
+* Have 2 first aid kits, one in the pits and one in the stands with a Safety Co-Captain or person who would always be in the stands.

+### Things You Might Help With

+As most of the time of a Safety Captain is spent in the pits, you may be able to integrate safety successfully into their procedure.
+Some suggestions might be:

 * Help out with the robots pre-match checklist.